KESDuck/sim/readme.md

 - HMI system can get buggy easily - need testing
 - TCP/IP transmission takes time - feed all data to robot or dual process
 - Robot moving fast can be shacky

+## 500 screws - added 2025-09-16
+- Metal construction to handle large amount of steel screw rubbing
+- Magazine feeder to speed up insertion per second

+**Reflections**
+- Screw can get intercepted by screw on the rail.
+- Need longer vertical stroke
+-

 ## 1000 screws (TODO)
 Insert the 1 whole plate with high accuracy
 Multiple insertion region for large-area processing